OptiNa-Team/OptiNa-Reborn/Change-Logs/v1.1.1 - Alpha.md

 - FerriteCore
 - Continuity

-**Note: Still There are a lot of mods are missing wait till Release phase. [checkout full list here](https://github.com/NotAGanesh/OptiNa-Reborn/blob/modpack-list/outdated-mods.md)**
+**Note: Still There are a lot of mods are missing wait until Release phase. [checkout full list here](https://github.com/NotAGanesh/OptiNa-Reborn/blob/modpack-list/outdated-mods.md)**
 #

 ***have a great day!,*** <br>